JanHerca/urantiapedia/output/wikijs/en/article/Phillip_Marriott/Unity_Harmony_Within_Diversity_of_Experience_and_Belief_2.md

 It's very easy to have diversity, difference of opinion, and divergent viewpoints because we are human; our personalities are unique, and our experiences are personal.
 I may go through a shared event or tribulation, but my experience is mine and mine alone.
 Jesus discussed this in “Paper 141.
 Beginning the Public Work,” in section “ 5 .
 Spiritual Unity.”

 > One of the most eventful of all the evening conferences at Amathus was the session having to do with the discussion of spiritual unity.
 James Zebedee asked, “Master, how shall we learn to see alike and thereby enjoy more harmony among ourselves?”
 [Jesus replied: . . . ] “What I require of you, my apostles, is—spirit _unity_—and that you can experience in the joy of your united dedication to the wholehearted doing of the will of my Father in heaven.
-You do not have to see alike or feel alike or even think alike in order spiritually to be alike.” ([UB 141:5.1](/en/The_Urantia_Book/141#p5_1))
+You do not have to see alike or feel alike or even think alike in order spiritually to be alike.” (<a id="a30_554"></a>[UB 141:5.1](/en/The_Urantia_Book/141#p5_1))

 Spirit unity is something which must be strived for and worked at; it will not come automatically.
 It must be consciously thought out and sorted.